Lona44/write-ups/README.md

-Other things I want to write about in the future:
+## Other things I want to learn and write about in the future:
   1. Argon2
   2. Deep Reinforcement Learning for Cybersecurity
   3. ELK/EFK stack